 - Gradual loss of novelty

 Many have expressed worry that email marketers might soon oversaturate the emails with emojis.
-This worry is not unfounded: another research from Mailjet found that the growth in open rates caused by emojis has been gradually going down from 31.5% in 2016 to 28.1% in 2017.
+This worry is not unfounded: another research from Mailjet found that the growth in open rates caused by emojis gradually went down from 31.5% in 2016 to 28.1% in 2017.